gallenc/solent2Public/week1/maven-test-exercise/README.md

  Y: :
 ```

-You should now have an example1 project generated in your myPracticeCourseWork folder.
+You should now have an example1 project generated in your myPracticeCourseWork\week1\mavenTestExercises\example1 folder.

 4. Build your new project
 ```